alexenc/toy-cdp-beraborrow/README.md

 2. fees on borrowing + repaying to avoid minting and burnign cascade effects due to arbitraje
 3. interest rate manipulation depending on market conditions
 4. System recovery mode
+5. add the update position logic and why it is useful
+6. implement some kind od after market for STABLE to cover repayments